IrisRizos/Unassigned_Protists_SSN/SSN/README.md

 awk -F"\t" '/^ASV/ {if($13>=80.00 && $14>=80.00) print$0}' SSN_filt3.tab > SSN_filt4.tab
 ```

-* Network creation by Igraph in R:
+* Network creation by Igraph in R: SSN_Synd.Rmd
 Nodes are clustered in Connected Components (CCs) according to similarity threshold.
 Isolated nodes are removed.

-Selection of Syndiniales order
+CCs are filtered by taxonomy to select only clusters containing sequences assigmed to the Syndiniales order.
+These clusters were further splitted into sequences with and without (i.e. unassigned) an affiliation at the genus level.

 * Network creation output for downstream analysis: Syndiniales CCs: Split_.z0